eastmaels/steemblog.github.io/_posts/account/justyy/2018-09-23_node-upgraded-to-v0-20-2-hf20-ready.md

 - - -

-This page is synchronized from the post: [Embracing HF20!
-My Steem Witness Node Upgraded to v0.20.2 on a new Server!](https://steemit.com/@justyy/node-upgraded-to-v0-20-2-hf20-ready)
+This page is synchronized from the post: ['Embracing HF20!
+My Steem Witness Node Upgraded to v0.20.2 on a new Server!'](https://steemit.com/@justyy/node-upgraded-to-v0-20-2-hf20-ready)